MarcusLucinda/GHG-emissions-and-GDP/README.md

-# A comparison between developed countries and Latin America regarding GHG emissions and GDP pretictions by 2100
+# A comparison between developed countries and Latin America regarding GHG emissions and GDP predictions by 2100

-## Please, click [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/marcusbonifacio/GHG-emissions-and-GDP/main/emissions_and_gdp.html?token=AMI4R7XVU4ZAOPWGPOIQZIS7S5NZU) to see the interactive maps, as it's not possile to display them here.
+## Please, click [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/marcusbonifacio/GHG-emissions-and-GDP/main/emissions_and_gdp.html?token=AMI4R7XVU4ZAOPWGPOIQZIS7S5NZU) to see the interactive maps, as it's not possible to display them here.

 ## Summary